Can, dry, freeze and store a year's worth of your own foods with these pantry stocking suggestions

 Freezing Foods the Right Way

-This is not for the unmotivated!
-Canning, preserving, freezing & drying is time consuming, tiring & probably even boring for some.
-For those that persevere, the rewards are MANY!
-A full pantry with a year's supply, exercise gotten from the gardening & preservation & $ savannas for the budget that can multiply the actual income many times.
+Canning, preserving, freezing and drying food is time consuming, tiring and probably even boring for some.
+For those that persevere, the rewards are many: A full pantry with a year's supply of food, exercise gotten from the gardening and preservation, money savings for the budget that can multiply the actual income at times.

-Summer squash: 20-50 quts canned in pint size jars or Vegetable medley frozen.
+Summer Squash: 20-50 quarts canned in pint size jars or Vegetable medley frozen.

 Sauerkraut: 25-50 pints.

 Sweet Potatoes: 25 pints or 25 or more pounds stored.
 Max 150 pounds for family.

 Potatoes: 150 pounds minimum for family.
 Some canned, most just stored in cool place, and some dried for casseroles, or diced for soups.
 Dip in vinegar and water solution to stop them from turning black.

 Jardinierre: 10-25 quarts.
 Layer mixed vegetables canned with equal parts vinegar and water, l tsp. sugar in each jar and a whole or piece of hot pepper on top is optional.
 Also, 1 tsp. of pickling spices goes in each jar.
 We use pint size jars now as we are only 2 people and prefer to open a fresh jar, rather than storing an open one in fridge.